jacquelynlau/jacquelynlau.github.io/README.md

 ~ under construction ~

 TO DO:
-- add profile photo to about me section
+- about me section
+    - content
+    - profile photo
 - add icon to page tab
 - content for about me section
 - design individual project cases on Figma